antaresproject/docs/docs/services/test_benchmark.md

 ## 3rd Party

-Additional extensions that extend the testbench functionality are available:
+Additional extensions which develop testbench functionality are available:

 * [Testbench with CodeCeption](https://bitbucket.org/aedart/testing-laravel/wiki/Home)
 * [Testbench with PHPSpec](https://github.com/Pixelindustries/phpspec-testbench)

 ## Troubleshoot

-When writing the tests, draw your attention to the following error:
+When writing the tests draw your attention to the following error:

 ```php
 RuntimeException: No supported encrypter found.
 The cipher and / or key length are invalid.